 RACISM: People frequently look for a "scapegoat", often another race or religion, to blame for their poverty.
 They sometimes hold beliefs like "if there weren't so many of them, there would be more money, housing and jobs for us."

-STARVATION: Nations become incapable of meeting their food needs when their populations rise, making them less self-reliant.
+STARVATION: Nations become incapable of meeting their food needs when populations rise, making them less self-reliant.
 Famine rarely seems to occur in countries with low population densities, especially if they have a substantial amount of farmland.

-TRAFFIC: Clearly a lower population density would produce fewer "traffic jams" and less crowding on public transportation.
+TRAFFIC: Clearly, a lower population density would produce fewer "traffic jams" and less crowding on public transportation.
 Instead of targeting the root of the problem, people talk about building additional highways and adding more lanes to them.

-DEPLETION: Finite natural resources, like oil, uranium and coal, are being rapidly depleted to serve the energy and manufacturing needs of people around the world.
+DEPLETION: Finite natural resources like oil, uranium and coal are being rapidly depleted to serve the energy and manufacturing needs of people around the world.
 As the population continues to rise, this will only worsen and the environment will be sacrificed to extract harder-to-obtain resources.

 EDUCATION: More children bring about higher education costs and more crowding in schools.
-Because children do not pay taxes and their parents pay no more property taxes individually for having more children, this ends up increasing everyone's taxes.
+Because children do not pay taxes and their parents pay no more property taxes for having more children, this ends up increasing everyone's taxes.

 DEFORESTATION: Countries like Haiti and the Philippines suffer from both overpopulation and deforestation.
-Cutting down massive numbers of trees has greatly increased their vulnerability to flooding, adding to the death toll and material costs of such disasters.
+Cutting down massive numbers of trees has greatly increased their vulnerability to flooding, adding to the death tolls and material costs of such disasters.

-Instead of attempting to solve the world's problems with expensive new technology and ineffective feel-good schemes, we should find a solution to their root cause.
-This solution could include government incentives for people who have fewer children (worldwide) and efforts to improve the availability of birth control and sexual education in developing countries.
+Instead of attempting to solve the world's problems with expensive new technology and feel-good schemes, we should find a solution to their root cause.
+This solution could include government incentives for people who have fewer children and efforts to improve the availability of birth control and sexual education in developing countries.
 The mass media should also cease its promotion of having multiple children as something beneficial to society.